 Free RedHat EX380 Exam Actual Questions & Explanations

-The EX380 exam validates your ability to automate and integrate workflows within Red Hat OpenShift environments.
-This certification, part of the Red Hat Openshift Certifications path, is designed for platform engineers and DevOps professionals who need to demonstrate hands-on expertise in OpenShift automation and integration tasks.
-This page provides a clear roadmap of exam topics, question formats, and effective preparation strategies to help you build confidence and competence before test day.
+The EX380 exam validates your ability to automate and integrate workloads on Red Hat OpenShift platforms.
+This certification, formally known as Red Hat Certified Specialist in OpenShift Automation and Integration, is designed for platform engineers and DevOps professionals who manage production OpenShift environments.
+This landing page outlines the exam syllabus, question formats, and practical preparation strategies to help you build confidence and competency across all tested domains.

 EX380 Exam Syllabus & Core Topics